Charles Cavendish-Bentinck: Life and career

-After taking his degree, Bentinck confirmed his intention of becoming a Church of England clergyman and was appointed as Vicar of Husborne Crawley, Bedfordshire, a benefice in the gift of Francis Russell, 7th Duke of Bedford.
-On 23 November 1849, the Duke of Bedford also appointed him as vicar of Ridgmont, Bedfordshire.
+After taking his degree, Bentinck confirmed his plan of becoming a Church of England clergyman and was appointed as Vicar of Husborne Crawley, Bedfordshire, a benefice in the gift of Francis Russell, 7th Duke of Bedford.
+On 23 November 1849, the Duke also appointed him as vicar of Ridgmont, Bedfordshire.
 In both parishes, he was known as William Charles Cavendish Bentinck.

-The likelihood of Bentinck becoming Duke of Portland increased, as his uncle William Bentinck, 4th Duke of Portland died on 27 March 1854 and all four of his sons were unmarried or dead.
-The eldest, William, Marquess of Titchfield, had died in 1824, and Lord George on 21 September 1848.
+The likelihood of Bentinck becoming Duke of Portland increased when his uncle William Bentinck, 4th Duke of Portland died on 27 March 1854, with all four of his sons then dead or unmarried.
+The eldest, William, Marquess of Titchfield, had died in 1824, and Lord George in 1848.
 The eccentric Lord William (who succeeded his father as the 5th Duke of Portland) and the youngest son, Lord Henry, both remained unmarried.
-Bentinck himself was the next heir after Lord Henry, however, he was also childless at the time: his wife Sinetta had died at Ampthill on 19 February 1850, of mesentery, leaving Bentinck a widower with no surviving children.
+Bentinck himself was the next heir after Lord Henry, but he was also childless at the time: his wife Sinetta had died at Ampthill on 19 February 1850, of mesentery, leaving Bentinck a widower with no surviving children.

 Bentinck died on 17 August 1865, aged 47, at Ridgmont, and was buried at Croxton, Cambridgeshire.
-His cousin Lord Henry William died on 31 December 1870, and the 5th Duke followed on 6 December 1879.
-Thus, the next Duke was Bentinck's nephew William Cavendish-Bentinck, a son of Lt.-General Arthur Cavendish Bentinck, Bentinck's younger brother, who had died in 1877.
+His cousin Lord Henry William died in 1870, and the 5th Duke followed on 6 December 1879.
+Thus, the next Duke was Bentinck's nephew William Cavendish-Bentinck, a son of his younger brother Lt.-General Arthur Cavendish Bentinck, who had died in 1877.

 Marriages

-On 26 September 1839, while still an Oxford undergraduate, Bentinck married his first wife, Sinetta Lambourne, daughter of James Lambourne, a horse dealer with some claim to be the founder of Summertown, Oxford, where he lived, with his wife Sinetta Smith, a gypsy.
+On 26 September 1839, at St George's, Hanover Square, while still an Oxford undergraduate, Bentinck married his first wife, Sinetta Lambourne, daughter of James Lambourne, a horse dealer with some claim to be the founder of Summertown, Oxford, where he lived with his wife Sinetta Smith, a gypsy.
 Bentinck stated his address as Brook Street, while Sinetta gave hers as Southwick Street, Paddington.
 They soon had two sons, but both died in infancy: